RightsDocketRightsDocket

 What Is C2PA?
 The Complete Guide to Content Provenance and Authenticity

-C2PA is the open standard for content provenance — cryptographically signed metadata proving who made digital content and how.
-Learn how C2PA works, who supports it, and why EU AI Act Article 50 makes it mandatory by August 2, 2026.
+C2PA is the open standard for content provenance: cryptographically signed metadata about who created a file and how.
+Plus EU AI Act Article 50 implications.

 Freshness Check